- ol Donyo is a Relais & Chateaux property

 - Recommended stay; 3-5 nights

-ol Donyo Lodge, located in the heart of the 275 000 acre Mbirikani Ranch that bordering Chyulu Hills National Park, a wilderness area between Amboseli and Tsavo National Parks.
+ol Donyo Lodge is located in the heart of the 275 000 acre Mbirikani Ranch that borders Chyulu Hills National Park, a wilderness area between Amboseli and Tsavo West National Parks.

 Being a Relais & Chateaux property, one can expect nothing short of the best, whether it be cuisine, accommodation, service, safari experiences or guides.
 A stay at ol Donyo Lodge is up there with the very best in Africa and the world.

 ol Donyo Lodge, part of the Great Plains Conservation portfolio, offers guests six luxurious pool suites and one two-bedroomed family suite (seven in total); all suites offer the ultimate in privacy and location with outstanding views from all.

 The en-suite bathrooms offer up; flushing toilets, hot and cold water, indoor and outdoor showers, double basins and large stone bathtubs.

-All suites offer up private plunge pools with views out over the waterhole, the surrounding savannah and Mount Kilimanjaro in the distance.
+All ol Donyo Lodge suites offer up a private plunge pool with views out over the watering hole, the surrounding savannah and Mount Kilimanjaro in the distance.

-Meals are served either indoors in the dining room and outdoors around the pool and on the verandah.
+Meals are served either indoors in the dining room or outdoors around the pool and on the verandah.
 The bush breakfast option whilst out on safari is highly recommended.